 BFA in Studio Art with All-Level Certification

-The Bachelor of Fine Arts (BFA) in Studio Art with All-level Teacher Certification is a 137 credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
+The Bachelor of Fine Arts (BFA) in Studio Art - Emphasis in All-Level Teacher Certification is a 137 credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
 BFA students will develop a personal vision, a high level of competence in technique, and harness the ability to make sound artistic decisions.
 The BFA in Studio Art is a proficiency-based program, characterized by continuous assessment.
-Graduating BFA seniors exhibit their work at the Texas A&M University-Commerce University Gallery in their last semester.
+Graduating BFA seniors exhibit their work in the Texas A&M University-Commerce University Gallery in their last semester.

 Academic Performance and Retention